Matchbook-Rentals/matchbook-web-frontend/notes/to-do.md

 - [ ] carousel circle behind chevron and updated chevron
 - [ ] hide alerts
 - [ ] Images for trips page
+- [ ] Hamburger menu update for platform Navbar (not normal navbar due to brevo dialog)
 - [ ] Button control Box safari attempt
 - [ ] Apply button behavior and details on list view (table)
 - [ ] Sharepoint
 - [ ] Unlock search container on beta user, send to new york regardless
-- [ ] redo split point on listingdetails
+- [X] redo split point on listingdetails
-- [ ] deeper scroll point on button box, probalby as percent of display height
+- [X] deeper scroll point on button box, probalby as percent of display height
 - [ ] see more button on desktop image carousel
 - [ ] fix height on control bar siblings
 - [ ] Isabelle icon updates from figma